Henao13/Proyecto-Integrador/README.md

 # VirtualPark

-### Proyecto de parqueadero virtual, nuestra principal idea es poder optimizar el tiempo y la manera de pago de muchos estudiantes de la universidad EAFIT.
+### Virtual parking project, our main idea is to optimize the time and the way of payment of many students of the EAFIT University.

 Integrantes:
 - Santiago Henao.
+- Marcela Londoño.
 - Ceyni Beltrán.
-- Marcela Londoño.